 However, Saksaul is a restaurant that did not disappoint.
 It’s a classy fine dining restaurant that offers great food and a lovely ambiance.
 Again, you will fall in love with the live plant walls and modern but traditional at the same time decor.

 As you probably have already heard, “Beshbarmak” is Kazakhstan’s national dish.
 This dish is made with boiled horse meat and boiled pasta-like dough.
-I’ve tried in once in Almaty in 2016, but eating horse is something that I don’t feel good about so I tried to stay away from that as much as possible. but if you’re veggie, and you’re in Astana, Saksul is a restaurant that could accommodate you.
+I’ve tried in once in Almaty in 2016, but eating horse meat is something that I don’t feel good about so I tried to stay away from that as much as possible. but if you’re veggie, and you’re in Astana, Saksul is a restaurant that could accommodate you.
 They have quite a few really good veggie options on the menu.

 Address: Northern Lights, Dostyq St 5, Astana 020000, Kazakhstan